chyp3r/NymAI-Entity-Based-Sentiment-Analyzer/README_EN.md

     - **Hotel Reviews**:
         Number of reviews: 2000
         Number of aspects: 1692
-    - **Device Reviews**:
-        Number of reviews: 1315
-        Number of aspects: 2448

 3. **SemEval16**: Further extends the dataset with a focus on more granular aspect categories and additional sentiment classes.
     - **Restaurant Reviews**:
         Number of reviews: 2000
         Number of aspects: 1743
-    - **Laptop Reviews**:
-        Number of reviews: 3000
-        Number of aspects: 2949

     Each dataset contains columns that typically include:

         text: The text of the review.